John A. McDougall: Background

-At the age of 18 McDougall had a stroke.
+At the age of 18, McDougall had a stroke.
 The experience led him to study medicine.
 McDougall was a graduate of Michigan State University's College of Human Medicine.
 He performed his internship at The Queen's Medical Center in Honolulu, Hawaii, in 1972 and his medical residency at the University of Hawaiʻi.
 McDougall contributed to the Vegetarian Times magazine and appeared on television talk shows.

 McDougall was also a member of the advisory board of the Physicians Committee for Responsible Medicine (PCRM).
 In 2016, he was one of four named plaintiffs in a lawsuit by the PCRM alleging improper influence by the egg industry on establishing cholesterol recommendations in the US.
 The lawsuit was dismissed in 2016.

 In 2018, McDougall received the American College of Lifestyle Medicine 2018 Lifetime Achievement Award.

 Diet programs and products

-In 2002, McDougall began the McDougall Program at the Flamingo Resort in Santa Rosa, California.
+In 2002, McDougall began the McDougall Program at the Flamingo Resort and Spa in Santa Rosa, California.
 The program is a 10-day residential treatment program which features a low-fat, starch-based, vegan diet.

 The McDougall diet is a low-fat starch-based diet that is high in fiber and contains no cholesterol.
 The diet is 90% starch-based.
 It is based on a variety of starches such as rice, potatoes, corn, breads, pasta with fresh or frozen fruits and vegetables.

 McDougall was the co-founder of the now Woodland-based Dr. McDougall's Right Foods Inc., which produces dried and packaged soups, manufactured for it by the SF Spice Co.

 McDougall promoted his diet as an alternative treatment for a number of chronic disorders, including arthritis, atherosclerosis, cancer, diabetes, hypertension and osteoporosis.